 Domestic horse (Equus caballus)

-Domestic swine (Sus domesticus), including breeds and varieties derived from the wild boar (Sus scrofa) but not including free-living or feral wild boars or wild swine.
+Domestic swine (Sus domesticus), including breeds and varieties derived from the wild hog (Sus scrofa) but not including captive European wild hog, or free-living or feral wild hogs or wild swine.

 Llama (Lama glama)